Yellow, red and orange goods: Red goods

-Red goods (also called "convenience goods") such as food are consumed completely when the consumer uses them; as a result, they are replaced frequently and sold in high volumes.
-Red goods have low profit margins.
-Red goods need heavy advertising and competitive pricing, along with a well-developed selling organization to manage the widespread and numerous points of sale.
-As red goods are widely available through a wide distribution network, consumers do not have to spend much time searching for them.
+Red goods are relatively inexpensive items that consumers buy frequently, such as groceries and snacks.
+These are goods with a "high replacement rate and a low gross margin adjustment", along with a short time of consumption and a low searching time.

 Orange goods

 Orange goods (also called "specialty goods") are moderately durable goods that wear out with regular use and have to be replaced, such as clothing.
 Orange goods are unique, so consumers need to make more effort to acquire these items; as such exclusive distributor arrangements and franchises are often used to sell them.